-The firmware of the OWLTrek OTDR may be updated at the user's location by clicking Tools, Update Firmware >.
+The firmware of the OWLTrek II OTDR may be updated at the user's location by clicking Tools, Update Firmware >.

-NOTE: see page 19 in this manual for information about how to check your OTDR's current firmware version.
+NOTE: see SYSTEM INFORMATION in Section 5 in this manual for information about how to check your OTDR's current firmware version.

-- 1) Click Check for Updates... (requires internet access) to download the firmware file from the OWLTrek OTDR firmware update webpage onto the user's PC. - 2) Connect the OWLTrek OTDR to the PC via the USB download cable. - 3) Click From File... then browse to the location where the firmware update file was saved to the user's PC. - 4) Click Open to begin the firmware update
+- 1) Click Check for Updates... (requires internet access) to download the firmware file from the OWLTrek II OTDR firmware update webpage onto the user's PC. - 2) Connect the OWLTrek II OTDR to the PC via the USB download cable. - 3) Click From File... then browse to the location where the firmware update file was saved to the user's PC. - 4) Click Open to begin the firmware update